nfriend/website-3.0/about-me.md

 first several years in this country living on [a lovely rock floating in the Atlantic](https://goo.gl/maps/CJZM5Q2NDJragd4dA).

-I work remotely at [Stripe](https://stripe.com/) as a Fullstack Engineer on the [Connect](https://stripe.com/connect) team.
+I work remotely at [Stripe](https://stripe.com/) as a Software Engineer on the [Connect](https://stripe.com/connect) team.

 Before Stripe, I worked at [GitLab](https://about.gitlab.com/) as a Senior